jacekbilski/vulkan-christmas-tree/README.md

 Framebuffer is the realization of a render pass.
 Render pass alone just defines things, framebuffer makes that all happen.

-Dynamic state - no clue still what that is.
+Dynamic state - it keeps things that might change over time, for example: viewport.
+It will be necessary to support for example window resizing.
+But ther are more things I don't yet understand.

 And finally drawing.
 It is done by issuing a command to a queue, like so: